 To fix this issue, we obviously wanted to reduce the amount of traffic between our server nodes and cache.
 We were well aware of techniques like LevelDB using snappy to compress, and decrease the on-disk size.
 Similarly our friends at CloudFlare also used a similar technique to squeeze more speed out of Kafka.
 We wanted to do something similar i.e. use a compression algorithm, with good speed and a decent compression ratio.

 Like other folks we did our benchmarks, and found that LZ4, and Snappy were two nice options.
 We also considered other famous options like Zlib, Zstandard, and Brotli but found their decompression speeds (and CPU load) were not ideal for our scenario.
 Due to specific nature of our endpoint, we found LZ4 and Snappy were more favorable.
 Both libraries were in the Goldilocks zone of compression/decompression speed, CPU usage, and compression ratio.

 There are plethora of benchmarks on internet already comparing compression speeds and ratios.
-So without going into details and repeating same benchmarks, here are some examples and summary of our findings:
+So without going into detail and repeating the same benchmarks, here are some examples and a summary of our findings:

 - 64,220 bytes of Chick-fil-A menu (serialized JSON) was compressed down to 10,199 bytes with LZ4, and 11,414 bytes with Snappy.